TajaKuzman/Hate-Speech-Classification/README.md

 | Total | 5440 |1|

-#### General results
+### Results on a stratified split of all data

-1. Results when I split the hate speech dataset in a 70:30 manner based on a stratified split (based on the label distribution):
+Results when I split the hate speech dataset in a 70:30 manner based on a stratified split (based on the label distribution):

 | model   |   microF1 |   macroF1 |   accuracy |
 |:--------|----------:|----------:|-----------:|